Skip to main content

 Apache webserver

 Web server is a piece of software that listens for web requests (via browser, applications, or tools like wget and curl) and responds to it.
 A server can be static or dynamic.
-Static servers response with prebuilt files as is.
-While dynamic servers builds webpages on-demand based on the user requests and possibly acquiring data from a database.
+Static servers response with prebuilt files as is, supporting only HTTP GET requests.
+While dynamic servers builds webpages on-demand based on the user requests and possibly acquiring data from a database, it facilitates HTTP POST, PATCH in addition to GET requests.

 First, we need a server software package.
 There are a few popular ones like apache and nginx.
 Here we will try to setup an apache on a Ubuntu machine.
 We can install from our package manager: